- Arts and Design

 The other way I use my Note tablets to paint is with my desktop PC programs.
 I paint in these programs using my tablets hooked up to my desktop PC via the Splashtop Remote Desktop HD app.
 I do not like drawing on a tablet and having to look up at the computer screen.
 I want to draw directly on the screen, but I can't afford a Cintiq and I don't like the idea of having to calibrate your pen all the time on the Surface Pro.
 The one drawback to this method is no pressure sensitivity, but you can tweak your stylus settings to mimic pressure by setting the line width to be based on velocity or change the width manually.
 The following programs are my main go to programs.

 This is the latest version of Corel Painter.
-The newest feature is the particle brushes which do neat effects like smoke and flame.
+The newest feature is the thick paint brushes which mimic natural media even better now.

 Corel Painter is probably the biggest PC program for natural media style digital painting.
 Adobe Photoshop has some natural media style brushes, but it is still primarily for photo editing.
 Corel Painter is made specifically to mimic natural media.
 Splashtop Remote Desktop HD is the app that I use to paint in my PC digital painting programs.